-- 1. Create an audio recording of the following: - Key information provided by the household during the telephone interview - Signature statement that includes: - Rights and responsibilities - Attestation to the accuracy and completeness of information provided - Attestation to the identity of individual signing the application - Release of information - 2.
-Store the audio recording in the ECF. - 3.
-Send the applicant or member a written summary of the information provided during the interview.
+- 1. Create an audio recording of the following: - 1.
+Key information provided by the household during the telephone interview - 1.
+Signature statement that includes: - i.
+Release of information - ii.
+Attestation to the identity of individual signing the application - iii.
+Attestation to the accuracy and completeness of information provided - iv.
+Rights and responsibilities - 2.
+Store the audio recording in the ECF. - Send the applicant or member a written summary of the information provided during the interview.
 Include a cover letter that outlines the applicant or member's responsibility to review the information provided and notify the agency within ten calendar days if any errors are noted. - 4.
 Store a copy of the written summary and cover letter in the ECF.